alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 ### What positions should NFL teams scout?

 Ever NFL team's needs will be different based on roster composition so NFL teams should scout based on positional need.
-To get the best bang for their buck in terms of career length, teams should scout in the first round and take the player they need most there as they last on average over three years longer than any other round.
+Since players in the 1st round have on average a career three years longer than other rounds, teams should focus more on the state and college the player attended than position they play.
+Players should be drafter by position as needed by the team, and could potentially focus on having more 1st round picks (teams can trade players/picks prior to drafting).

-**Future questions to answer and other things to consider:** Does contract structure play a role in average career length?
-Do NFL teams give players drafted higher more chances than lower drafted players?
-What is the average career length for undrafted players?
+**Future questions to answer and other things to consider:** Should scouting efforts be concentrated on the number of starting players for each position as indicated in Query 6 and 7?
+How does contract structure and contract length play a role in average career length?
+Does higher player compensation correlate to longer career?
+What is the average career length for undrafted free-agent players that get signed?